 With Nigeria experiencing significant construction and infrastructure growth, and as an economic boom is currently driving the country towards industrialization, the paints & coatings industry is quickly becoming a strategic growth market.

-Today, the Nigerian paint industry is one of the largest producing in the county and major player in the employment of labor and economic advancement.
+Today, the Nigerian paint industry is one of the largest producing in the county and major player in the employment of labour and economic advancement.

 According to the latest data (2016) compiled from the Standards Organisation of Nigeria (SON) and Asoko’s company database, there are 68 registered paint producers in Nigeria that meet SON requirements.

 In all, the registered paint manufacturers are concentrated in 9 states namely; Kaduna, Plateau, Ogun, Lagos, Enugu, Edo, Rivers and Imo.

 The Nigerian paints & coatings market was worth an estimated $200 million in 2012.
 Growing by an estimated CAGR of 9.01%, the market was an estimated $218 million in 2013 and will reach $238 million in 2014.

 In 2012, according to Frost & Sullivan, decorative paints & coatings which have a strong correlation with the real estate industry was an estimated 71% of the total volume of paints & coatings in Nigeria.
 However, from our analysis we estimate total sales volume to be around an estimated 128 million litres a year.

 Challenges and Prospects of the Nigerian Paint Industry